cucumber/docs/content/cucumber/cucumber-expressions.md

     I have 42 {what} cucumber in my belly (amazing!)
     I have 42 {what} cucumbers in my belly (amazing!)
+You may have to escape the \ character itself with another \, depending on your programming language.
+For Example,
+In java, you have to use escape character \ with another backslash.

+    I have 42 \\{what} cucumber(s) in my belly \\(amazing!)

+Then this expression would match the following example:

+    I have 42 {what} cucumber in my belly (amazing!)
+    I have 42 {what} cucumbers in my belly (amazing!)

 There is currently no way to escape a `/` character - it will always be interpreted as alternative text.